Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Results

-We next ask how the representation learned according to the MMCR objective differs from those optimized for other self supervised loss functions.
-While MMCR encourages centroids to be as close to orthogonal to each other, the InfoNCE loss employed in \citet{chen2020simple} benefits when negative pairs are as dissimilar as possible, which is achieved when the two points lie in opposite regions of the same subspace rather than in distinct (orthogonal) subspaces.
-The Barlow Twins \citep{zbontar2021barlow} loss is not an explicit function of feature vector similarities, but instead encourages individual features to be correlated across the batch dimension and distinct features to be uncorrelated.
-In \ref{fig: Model Comparison} we demonstrate that these intuitions are borne out empirically: the MMCR representation produces augmentation manifold centroids that are significantly less similar to each other than the two baseline methods.
+We next ask how the representation learned with the MMCR objective differs from those optimized for other self-supervised loss functions.
+While MMCR encourages centroids to be orthogonal, the InfoNCE loss \citep{chen2020simple} encourages negative pairs to be as dissimilar as possible, which is achieved when they lie in opposite regions of the {\em same} subspace .
+The Barlow Twins \citep{zbontar2021barlow} loss is not an explicit function of feature vector similarities, but instead encourages individual features to be correlated and distinct features to be uncorrelated, across the batch dimension.
+Fig.~\ref{fig: Model Comparison} shows that these intuitions are borne out empirically: the MMCR representation produces augmentation manifold centroids that are significantly more orthogonal to each other than the two baseline methods.